Huzaifa-314/TaskManagerRPG/README.md

 # Task Manager RPG
-organise your life and spoil you character with rewards fr
+organise your life and spoil your character with rewards fr